 How to Save Money While Volunteering: With the exception of major, up-scale tourist locales, Tanzania is largely cash only.
 Research which banks have ATM fees for your bank at home and which don’t.
 Use this money to shop at street markets, local shops, and restaurants as opposed to any Western supermarkets or tourist venues.

 Travelers to Tanzania should visit their physician or a travel clinic at least one month prior to departure.
 All volunteers are required to have received vaccinations for Hepatitis A, Typhoid, Hepatitis B, and Yellow Fever prior to admittance into Tanzania.
 Shot records are required at Tanzania’s points of entry.
 It is also recommended that travelers get boosters for Polio, MMR, and Tetanus-Diphtheria if their vaccinations are not up to date.
 It is important to maintain a malaria prophylaxis regiment during the course of your trip.
 Commonly pre-scribed anti-malarials are Lariam, Malarone, or Doxycycline.
 Learn more from the CDC.

-Although most trips to Tanzania are very peaceful, traveler's should be wary as petty theft can be a problem in large Tanzanian centers such as Arusha, Dar es Salaam, and Zanzibar--areas frequented by foreign travellers and expatriates.
+Although most trips to Tanzania are very peaceful, traveler’s should be wary as petty theft can be a problem in large Tanzanian centers such as Arusha, Dar es Salaam, and Zanzibar—areas frequented by foreign travelers and expatriates.
 Travelers should be cautious when walking in the streets.
 Do not carry large cameras or wear expensive jewelry and always walk with another person.
 It is also important to take licensed taxicabs when you need transportation at night.